 A simple repair kit can save a day on the water.
 Wire for temporary rudder fixes, duct/strapping tape for hull cracks and minor paddle problems, some extra line, and a sharp knife is a bare minimum.
 You can keep your repair kit in the same dry bag or dry box as your first aid kit.

-Every boat should have at least a non-stretch bow or a stern line, also called a painter.
+Every boat should have a non-stretch bow and/or a stern line, also called a painter.
 This can be used not only for tying the boat up for lunch or a swimming session, but also for towing a disabled boat or paddler.
-Since the line you use for transporting the kayak on your vehicle or trailer really takes a beating, it’s a good idea not to use the same line on your boat where you may need it as a reliable safety item.
-So get a separate 15- to 20-foot line for your boat and take good care of it.
-A light-weight carabiner attached to a loop at each end makes it easy on/easy off – a good safety practice particular for a tow.
+Since the line you use for transporting the kayak on your vehicle or trailer really takes a beating, it’s a good idea to use a separate line on your boat where you may need it as a reliable safety item.
+So get an additional 10- to 20-foot line for your boat and take good care of it.
+A carabiner attached to a loop at each end makes it easy on/easy off – a good safety practice, particularly for a tow.

 Every boat should have at least one sponge for getting rid of water drips and every boat with hatches and/or an enclosed cockpit also needs some sort of bailer or bilge pump for getting rid of mass quantities of water.